petershin/liferay-learn/docs/dxp/latest/en/liferay-development/data-sets/data-set-views/data-set-view-filters.md

 {bdg-secondary}`Liferay DXP 2024.Q4+`

-For any type of filter, clicking *Select* under the *Filter By* field opens the *Select Field* pop-up, with a tree view that includes all of the selected entry type's fields.
+For any type of filter, clicking *Select* under the Filter By field opens the Select Field pop-up, with a tree view that includes all fields for the selected entry type.
 For object entry types, you can also expand parent or related entry fields (such as a [related object's fields](../../objects/creating-and-managing-objects/relationships/defining-object-relationships.md)).

 The chosen type of filter determines which fields in the tree are selectable:

-* [Client extension filter](#client-extension-filter): Any field is selectable.
+- [Client extension filter](#client-extension-filter): Any field is selectable.
 The client extension's implementation determines how the filter is applied.

-* [Date range filter](#date-range-filter): Only date fields are selectable.
+- [Date range filter](#date-range-filter): Only date fields are selectable.
 The user can change the date range from the default when selecting the filter.

-* [Selection filter](#selection filter): Only string or numeric fields are selectable.
+- [Selection filter](#selection filter): Only string or numeric fields are selectable.

 ![You can see all fields for the chosen entry type, as well as related entry types.](./data-set-view-filters/images/01.png)

 Selecting a field that belongs to a related entry can be useful for more complex filters.
-For example, if you have a Student object with a relationship to a School object, you can filter a Student data set view by their related School's `schoolName` field.
-If the user selects the name *Standford University*, this filter expression automatically applies: `filter=(studentsAtSchool/schoolName+eq+'Stanford+University')`.
+For example, if you have a Student object with a relationship to a School object, you can filter a Student data set view by the related School's `schoolName` field.
+If the user selects the name *Stanford University*, this filter expression automatically applies: `filter=(studentsAtSchool/schoolName+eq+'Stanford+University')`.

 !!! warning
     Only object endpoints support selecting related or parent entry fields.
 The automatically generated filter syntax for other kinds of endpoints (such as `/o/headless-*` endpoints) does not work for filters using related entries' fields.